techemstudios/inspiring-women-alexa/README.md

 Follow along with the presentation materials provided HERE to code your first Alexa skill!

+*Note: In order for the presentation's hyperlinks to work, you must click the Download button and open the PDF.*

 ### What You Will Learn
 This repo contains a simple example that implements a basic fact skill in Python.
 Through the process of creating a skill, you will learn:
 * Voice User Interface (VUI) design